-A related issue in most divorce proceedings is the division of family assets.
-This issue is actually governed by the Matrimonial Property Act, not the Divorce Act.
-Each province has its own legislation governing the division of matrimonial property.
-Unmarried couples do not per se have a right to equalise the property acquired during the relationship, but they can seek a constructive trust in one or more of the assets of their former partner if they can prove that they contributed to their partner’s acquisition of assets during the common law relationship.
+A central issue in most divorce proceedings is the division of family assets which is governed by the Matrimonial Property Act.
+Unmarried couples do not have a right to equalization of property acquired during the relationship.
+However, they can seek a constructive trust in one or more of the assets of their former partner if they can show they contributed to their former partner’s acquisition of the asset(s) during the common law relationship.

-A common misconception is that a wife gets half of her husband’s assets on divorce.
-This is incorrect.
-The court will examine each spouse’s increase in net worth (assets minus debts) and equalize the difference.
-An equal division of property is presumed and any party seeking an unequal distribution will have to prove that their spouse improvidently depleted assets.
-That said, which assets are subject to division, whether or not certain assets are exempt from equalization and what value is assigned to the assets can be complicated and it is best to contact experienced counsel to deal with these issues.
+A common misconception is that a wife gets “half” of her husband’s assets in a divorce.
+The court examines each spouse’s increase in net worth (assets minus debts) and equalizes the difference.
+An equal division of property is presumed, and a spouse seeking more needs to show the other spouse improvidently depleted assets.
+Specifics such as what assets are subject to division and the value assigned to them are determined in court.

 At Kolinsky Law, we understand that divorces, child custody issues, child support situations and other family law matters have a huge impact on you, your family and your children.
 To ensure the best outcome for you and your family, let us help you by putting our expertise, experience and dedication to work on your case.